PlayVoice/lora-svc/README.md

 [VI-SVC](/svc/README.md)

 # how to clone your voice
-use base model and your voice data to fine tune, just voice data（speech or song） without lables.(**无需标注**)
+use base model and your voice data to fine tune, just voice data（speech or song） without lables.